quantum-satire/theZenith/README.md

 GitHub supports Markdown.
 This is similar to Skype or Slack using asterisks and underscores to "flavor" text, or make it look pretty.
 Read about Markdown specifics on GitHub here: https://guides.github.com/features/mastering-markdown/

+If you're accepted as a collaborator, you can join our Discord server and chat with us about mostly anything relating to the story.
+Join our Discord here: https://discord.gg/rRuREz2